TACC-Cloud/summer-institute-2020-tapis/block2/apps.md

 ## Step 5: Create a test script
 A test script named something simple and intuitive like `tester.sh`, along with any sample data needed to evaluating whether the application can be executed in a current command-line environment.
 It should exit with a status of 0 on success when executed on the command line.
 A simple way to create your test script is to set some sensible default values for your app's inputs and parameters and then call your wrapper template.

-* Create a file tester.sh in the same folder (on Stampede 2) and copy the script below into the tester.sh file
+* Create a file tester.sh in the deployment path (on Stampede 2) and copy the script below into the tester.sh file

 ```
 #!/bin/bash